 2) Pharmacological (treatment using medicines):

-The drug riluzole (Rilutek) is the only medication approved by the Food and Drug Administration (FDA) for slowing rate of progression of ALS.
+The drug riluzole and edaravone are used for slowing rate of progression of ALS.

 The treatment is focused to relieve the symptoms of the disease and improve the quality of life.
-The patients may be prescribed lorazepam for anxiety, quinine sulfate for muscle cramps and spasm, or agents like baclofen may be given for muscular spasms.
-Atropine or hyoscyamine or botulinum (Botox) injections are used to treat drooling in case of facial muscle weakness.
-In the case of shortness of breath (dyspnea) morphine or IV midazolam may be given to relieve symptoms along with chest physiotherapy.
+The patients may be prescribed lorazepam for anxiety, quinine sulfate, or diazepam for muscle cramps and spasm, or agents like baclofen may be given for muscular spasms.
+Atropine or hyoscyamine or scopolamine patches or botulinum (botox) injections are used to treat drooling in case of facial muscle weakness.
+In case of shortness of breath (dyspnea) morphine or IV midazolam may be given to relieve symptoms along with chest physiotherapy.

 Respiratory failure treatment may involve certain mechanical procedures such as: